rdwrome/cppfa25/README.md

 - Email: [rrome@berklee.edu](rrome@berklee.edu)
 - Phone: 336.355.1993
 - Office Hours:
-	- Tuesdays 12-2 EST.
+	- Tuesdays 12-1pm EST; Thursday 11am-12pm EST
-	- Meetings will *always* take place in person at 1126 Boylston Room 208.
+	- Meetings will *always* take place in person at 1126 Boylston Room 208 (never on zoom).
-	- Walk-ins welcome, but preference is given to those who make [appointments here.](https://calendar.app.google/ER3N9CgnNFRqi8qE6)
+	- Walk-ins welcome, but preference is given to those who make [appointments here.](https://calendar.app.google/y89Au3KaaYXY5vJ56)
 	- If you are not available during my office hour, you are welcome to use Berklee Google Calendar (be signed into your own account and search for "r.d.w.rome") to look at my whole calendar and make an appointment that way.
 It is up-to-date; no need to email me.
 Just drop the appointment in my calendar.

 ## Policies